Integrating Our Theory of School Improvement

 - How does our conceptual understanding of agency relate to our actual capacities for agency, our adaptive flexibility, that is, our ability to alter or sustain behaviors in relation to identified values and goals?

-That is, the concept of agency is one important entry point into developing an interdisciplinary conceptual understanding of human behavior, cognition, and culture more broadly (see Hanisch & Eirdosh, in press).
+That is, the concept of agency is one important entry point into developing an interdisciplinary conceptual understanding of human behavior, cognition, and culture more broadly (see Hanisch & Eirdosh, 2023).
 Human agency is central to the human condition (see Sokol et al. 2015; Atkins et al. 2019; Tomasello 2022), and this can serve as an interdisciplinary theme across subject areas (see our Educational Design Concept).
 The resources found across OpenEvo and our partner projects offer just a few examples of the landscape of educational potential, however, there are clearly mountains of opportunities that remain to be explored with school communities around the world.

 University-assisted educational innovation